HarrisonHemstreet/blog/src/content/blog/create-a-rust-webservice.md

      }
      ```

-     This function is a route handler for the root URL (`"/"`).
-When a GET request is made to the root URL, this function responds with the text "Hello, World!".
-The `#[get("/")]` attribute specifies that this is a handler for GET requests to the root path.
-The function returns a type that implements the `Responder` trait, which in this case is a simple string slice.
+     This function handles GET requests to the root URL (`"/"`), responding with "Hello, World!".
+The `#[get("/")]` attribute designates it as a handler for GET requests at the root path.

    - **Hello Handler**:

      ```rust
      #[get("/{name}")]
      async fn hello(name: web::Path<String>) -> impl Responder {
          format!("Hello {}!", &name)
      }
      ```

-     This function is a route handler for any GET request with a path of the form `/{name}`.
-It takes a `name` parameter from the path, which is extracted using `web::Path`.
-The function returns a formatted string greeting the provided name.
-The `#[get("/{name}")]` attribute specifies that this is a handler for GET requests where the path includes a name.
+     This function manages GET requests to `/{name}` paths, greeting the user with their name extracted from the URL.

 3. **Main Function**:

    ```rust
    #[actix_web::main]
    async fn main() -> std::io::Result<()> {